rogerwcpt/python-linq-samples/README.md

 [{productId: 10, productName: Ikura, category: Seafood, unitPrice: 31.00, unitsInStock: 31}, {productId: 13, productName:

 ### linq43: GroupBy - Nested
+>This sample uses nested grouping to partition a list of each customer's orders, first by year, and then by month.
 ```csharp
 //c#
 public void Linq43()